thesheps/kf-outage-reporter/README.md

 - At present the logic around the filtering of outages is unoptimised.
 Every check that is made for a safe-listed device ID results in a linear search with an `O(n)` time complexity.
 This can be trivially solved by the use of a dictionary, but ain't nobody got time for that! ✅ Fixed!

 - There is a trivial `circuitBreaker` WIP in the src folder.
 This is the next piece of obvious development work in this application to make to more resilient to transient HTTP errors.

+- At the time of writing the `API_KEY` and `BASE_PATH` are both committed to source control in the .env.dev file.
+This was considered not to be a security vulnerability given this information is considered "test" data only.
+The CI integration run has these marked as `Github secrets`, and any _real_ production implementation would have these secrets rotated regularly.